scikit-hep/scikit-hep.github.io/pages/installing-packages.md

 Many ways to install Python and Python packages have been developed over the years, and not all of them are compatible.
 We support both major systems: PyPI with virtual environments and conda-forge.
 For a newcomer, conda-forge is usually the simplest way to start an analysis, so this page covers the best way to set up a working conda-forge environment.

-If you're having trouble installing Scikit-HEP packages (e.g. `pip install` fails with an error or you get an `ImportError`/`ModuleNotFoundError`), try following the instructions below to set up a conda-forge environment using `mamba`
+If you're having trouble installing Scikit-HEP packages (e.g. `pip install` fails with an error or you get an `ImportError`/`ModuleNotFoundError`), try following the instructions below to set up a conda-forge environment using `mamba`.

 ![A mess of Python environments](https://imgs.xkcd.com/comics/python_environment.png)